Truthful-Hacker/python-pip/README.md

 [6] python3 get-pip.py

+[7] pip --version

 Now you have succesfully Install python-pip in your Kali Linux in Termux.
-Simply Type pip --version
+Simply Type pip --version to see pip version.